flo-compbio/moana-tutorials/README.md

 ## Overview

-This repository contains tutorials for how to use the Moana Python package to cluster and classify scRNA-Seq data by cell type.
-Currently, the tutorials only cover some basic functionalities, including data preprocessing, clustering, and cell type prediction with an existing classifier.
-Additional tutorials showing how to construct a new Moana classifier are forthcoming.
+This repository contains tutorials for how to use the Moana Python package to analyze scRNA-Seq data.
+Currently, the tutorials only cover some basic functionalities, including data preprocessing, cell type prediction using an existing classifier, and clustering.
+Additional tutorials showing how you can construct your own Moana classifier are forthcoming.

 The repostitory for the Moana Python package is located at https://github.com/yanailab/moana.